Meet the ART-AI team and read about their research interests and backgrounds.

 Christof’s main research interests are in the fields of Human-Computer Interaction, with a focus on VR/AR and sensors such as for eye gaze tracking.
 He is interested in applications of VR/AR technology in training, learning and mental and physical health.
 He is also interested in assistive technology such as systems that allow users to control computers with eye gaze.

-My research focuses on how the neuromuscular system powers and controls locomotion in humans and animals, how it changes with age and injury, and ways in which its performance can be enhanced through training and technology.
+Polly’s research focuses on how the neuromuscular system powers and controls locomotion in humans and animals, how it changes with age and injury, and ways in which its performance can be enhanced through training and technology.
 This research is multidisciplinary in nature and has applications in many spheres of medicine, physiotherapy, veterinary, sports science and engineering.
 Specific current projects include:

 Understanding muscle-tendon interaction and motor control in demanding dynamic tasks to prevent injury.